-The Mail Notifier software utilizes E-Mail notifications of alarm conditions of the devices having either embedded iServer board or connected via the stand alone iServer units, which reformats RS232/485 bus traffic into Ethernet packets.
-Hence users/operators can be notified automatically of alarm conditions monitored via internet connections throughout the world.
-By use of the E-Mail forwarding of alarm conditions, alarm conditions can be monitored on a network isolated from the internet and forwarded to connections on the Internet.
+The Mail Notifier software generates email notifications for alarm conditions.
+Users can be notified automatically of alarm conditions monitored via internet connections throughout the world.
+By use of the email forwarding of alarm conditions, alarm conditions can be monitored on a network isolated from the internet and forwarded to connections on the Internet.

-The Mail Notifier utility operates under Windows 95, 98, NT 4.0, and NT 2000 in conjunction with existing E-Mail that supports the MAPI messaging interface.
-If MS

-Outlook has been loaded, the MAPI support should be available.
+The Mail Notifier utility operates under Windows 98, NT 4.0, 2000, and XP in conjunction with existing email that supports the MAPI messaging interface.
+If MS Outlook has been loaded, the MAPI support should be available.

-4.11.1 Installation
+4.12.1 Mail Notifier Installation

-The Mail Notifier must be loaded on a computer running Microsoft Windows (versions specified earlier) and with a MAPI client software.
+The Mail Notifier must be loaded on a computer running Microsoft Windows (versions specified earlier) using an email program that provides MAPI access.
 Network access must be available between this computer and the iServer.
-Network access must also be available from this computer to the appropriate E-Mail server and from the E-Mail server to the recipient's E-Mail server.
+Network access must also be available from this computer to the appropriate email server and from the email server to the recipient's email server

-Figure 4.31 iServer Mail Notifier Main Window
+Figure 4.30 iServer Mail Notifier Main Window

-4.11.2 Program Options Setup and Configuration
+4.12.2 Mail Notifier Program Options Setup and Configuration